 Carol Walnum is a Jungian analyst in private practice in Portland, Oregon.
 Trained at the C.G.
-Jung Institute in Zürich, she is a member of the IAAP and the Pacific Northwest Society of Jungian Analysts, currently serving as its Treasurer.
-A licensed professional counselor, Carol engages her community as a psychotherapist and Jungian analyst.
+Jung Institute in Zürich, she is a member of the IAAP and the Pacific Northwest Society of Jungian Analysts, currently serving as its Vice President.
+A licensed professional counselor, Carol engages her community as a psychoanalyst, Jungian Analyst, and teacher.
 She has offered groups on fairytales, the third phase of life, and Jungian approaches to trauma.
 Moved to action by the spirit of the depths, she works to support the important contribution Jungian psychology makes to the world.

 Steve Arthers, Ph.D.

 Steve Arthers is a Jungian Analyst and licensed Psychotherapist in private practice in Geneva Switzerland.
 His educational background includes a doctorate in Chemistry and diplomas in Business and Environmental management.
 Before training as a Jungian analyst he spent many years as a meditation instructor and has extensive experience in business consulting and group dynamics for global enterprises.
 Steve has previous not for profit experience and is the Chairman of a Zürich-based Pension fund.
 He is a member of the Curatorium, CG Jung Institute, Kusnacht/Zurich.